MatthewHilliard/MBT-LocateMate/README.md

 ### Executing program

+Log into Google Chrome on the emulator or device with your Google account before opening the application (for Oauth)

 Run the app within an Android Studio emulator or with a device connected via USB

 ## Authors